The True Cost of an Auction Property in Malaysia: Beyond the Reserve Price

 How to budget without surprises

-Add 10–15% to your max winning bid as your hard ceiling.
+Add 18% to your max winning bid as your hard ceiling.
 Have liquidity for the worst case (renovation overruns are real).
-Find out the outstanding with the maintenance office BEFORE bidding, not after.
-Pre-approve the loan with a 10% buffer above your max bid.
+Ask the JMB for the maintenance statement (Non-LACA arrears you inherit), and confirm in the POS/COS what the bank covers on a pay-and-claim basis — don't assume quit rent and assessment are net costs.
+Pre-approve the loan with a 10% buffer above your max bid — and on a double-transfer LACA, consider buying cash to avoid the bank's extension interest.